Luisrszm/MagicE-Manager/README.md

 ## Installation

 ### Software recquired:
-- Node toolkit
+- node toolkit
+- inquirer node module
-- PostgreSQL CLI, pgAdmin4.
+- PostgreSQL CLI, pgAdmin4 and pg node module.
 Used as the backend database to store all data.
+- dotenv node module

 For installation refer to [Node](https://nodejs.org/en/download/) and [PostgreSQL](https://www.postgresql.org/download/) official documentation.

+After that, run the following commands on your CLI at the MagicE-Manager directory to invoke the application:
+`npm i node & npm i inquirer & npm i dotenv & npm i pg & cd src & npm run start`

 ## Test